'Sisters by blood, now sisters-in-arms:' 5 sisters from 2 families graduate Marine Corps training together

 "When one of us is lacking and the other is strong in that area, we always push each other to become to best we can be," Melissa said.

-All three plan to complete their education and become nationalized as American citizens.
+All three plan to complete their education and become naturalized as American citizens.

 Los Angeles family moves from shed to apartment, thanks to money from 8-year-old son's plant business